Best Ultralight Backpacks for Thru Hiking and Backpacking 2025

 The best lightweight backpack is the Osprey Exos Pro which is comfortable and able to carry heavier loads if needed.

 The Hyperlite Mountain Gear packs are the best waterproof backpacks on the market right now.
-They are the best compromise between lightweight, strong materials, and they are able to carry heavy loads if needed.
+They are the best compromise between lightweight, strong materials, and they can carry heavy loads if needed.
 As they are made from Cuban Fibre which is now known as Dyneema, they are the most waterproof of all the packs.
 They would be the perfect lightweight backpack for thru-hiking and backpacking.

 Why use an Ultra Light Backpack